Shoulder replacement - discharge

 Do not drink alcohol or drive if you are taking these pain medicines.

-Sutures (stitches) or staples will be removed about 1 week after surgery.
-Keep your incision clean and dry.
+Sutures (stitches) or staples will be removed about 1-2 weeks after surgery.

 Call your doctor or nurse if you have: